 History of the Rapa Nui Journal

 The Rapa Nui Journal began in 1986 when Georgia Lee was directing research projects on Easter Island sponsored by the University of California, Berkeley.
 This program provided paying volunteers whose donations supported individual projects.
-During these years, small groups came to Easter Island for a few weeks, left, and then another group arrived.
-This supplied labor for the project as well as financial support, and crews ranged in age from college age to retirees.
-Most volunteers fell in love with the island; some returned time and again, and many, after leaving, wrote back begging for news about the island, their friends on the island, the project, and in general, asking “What’s new in Hanga Roa?”
+During these years, small groups came to Easter Island for a few weeks, supplying labor for the projects as well as financial support; crews ranged in age from college to retirees.
+Most volunteers fell in love with the island; some returned time and again, and many, after leaving, wrote back begging for news about the island, their friends on the island, projects, and in general, asking “What’s new in Hanga Roa?”

-Georgia found herself writing far too many letters, trying to respond to all those who wrote.
+Georgia found herself writing far too many letters, trying to respond to everyone.
 In those days, she only had one rusty typewriter; letters and notes from the island all were hand-written.
 So, she began a small newsletter which she copied and sent to former members of her crews.
 It was called “Rapa Nui Notes.”
-It contained bits of information about what was happening on the island and Georgia added news about research projects and stuck in “fillers” about new publications, etc. The first one was only 4 pages long!
+It contained bits of information about what was happening on the island.
+Georgia added news about research projects and stuck in fillers about new publications, etc. The first newseltter was only 4 pages long!
 To her surprise, it was a great hit with her former participants.

-Rapa Nui Notes grew steadily and attracted the attention of Alan Drake, who offered his skills in producing it; Alan’s help turned it into a professional looking publication (Winter 1987-88) of 8 pages.
-We began to receive papers by scholars and, as the quality of the contents increased, so did our subscriptions.
-Finally, we decided that we needed to upgrade and changed the name to Rapa Nui Journal.
-This was in Summer of 1988.
+Rapa Nui Notes grew steadily and attracted the attention of Alan Drake, who offered his skills in producing it; Drake created a more professional looking publication (Winter 1987-88) of 8 pages.
+Scholars began to submit papers and, as the quality of the content increased, so did the subscriptions.
+In the summer of 1988, the name was changed to Rapa Nui Journal.
 Grant McCall dubbed it “the premier source for Easter Island events and scientific studies.”
 Georgia and her partner, Frank Morin, then produced the journal together from 1991 through 2008.
-Georgia and Shawn McLaughlin jointly edited the journal from 2008-2009.
+Shawn McLaughlin served as co-editor with Georgia from 2008-2009.

 From 2010 through 2012, Thegn Ladefoged and Mara Mulrooney of the University of Auckland took over the joint editorship of the journal.

-Mara Mulrooney, now Director of Cultural Resources and Anthropologist at the Bishop Museum, was the Editor in Chief of the Rapa Nui Journal from 2013 through the final issue in 2016.
-Under her guidance, the journal grew to a 100 pages+ per issue, peer-reviewed, bi-annual publication.
+Mara Mulrooney became the Editor in Chief of the Rapa Nui Journal in 2013 and continued in this position through the final issue in 2016.
+Under her guidance, the journal grew to a larger, peer-reviewed, bi-annual publication.